arahi7860/react-component-lifecycle/readme.md

 invoked at specific periods during the "life" of a component, like when it mounts to the DOM or unmounts from the DOM.
 While there are a lot of lifecycle methods, there are only a few that you will use regularly.

+The **bold** methods are the most commonly used ones and the ones we'll focus on for this lesson

 There are three types of component lifecycle methods: